Bulunsky District

 Bulunsky District (Булу́нский улу́с; Булуҥ улууһа, Buluŋ uluuha) is an administrative and municipal district (raion, or ulus), one of the thirty-four in the Sakha Republic, Russia.
-It is located in the north of the republic and borders Ust-Yansky District in the east, Verkhoyansky District in the southeast, Eveno-Bytantaysky and Zhigansky Districts in the south, Olenyoksky District in the west, and Anabarsky District in the northwest.
+It is the most northerly district of the republic, and includes the offshore New Siberian Islands.
+Bulunsky borders Ust-Yansky District in the east, Verkhoyansky District in the southeast, Eveno-Bytantaysky and Zhigansky Districts in the south, Olenyoksky District in the west, and Anabarsky District in the northwest.
 The area of the district is 223600 km2.
 Its administrative center is the urban-type settlement of Tiksi.
 As of the 2010 Census, the total population of the district was 9,054, with the population of Tiksi accounting for 55.9% of that number.

 Geography

 The district is washed by the Laptev Sea in the north.
 The main river in the district is the Lena, with its tributaries Eyekit, Molodo and Syungyude.
 Other rivers include the Olenyok, with the Khorbusuonka and the Kyuyutingde, as well as the Omoloy and the Khara-Ulakh.
 There are many lakes in the Lena River delta.
 The Lena Delta Wildlife Reserve is located in the district.